-The Act is founded on five Local Government principles with which Councillors must comply while performing their roles as elected representatives.
+The LGA is founded on five local government principles with which Councillors must comply while performing their roles as elected representatives.
 These principles are listed below:

-- 1. Transparent and effective processes, and decision-making in the public interest - 2.
-Sustainable development and management of assets and infrastructure, and delivery of effective services - 3.
-Democratic representation, social inclusion and meaningful community engagement - 4.
-Good governance of, and by, Local Government - 5.
-Ethical and legal behaviour of Councillors and Local Government employees.
+- 1. Transparent and effective processes, and decision-making in the public interest - Sustainable development and management of assets and infrastructure, and delivery of effective services - 3.
+Democratic representation, social inclusion and meaningful community engagement. - 4.
+Good governance of, and by, local government - 5.
+Ethical and legal behaviour of Councillors and local government employees.

-This Code of Conduct provides a set of values that describe the types of conduct Councillors should demonstrate under each principle.
+This Code of Conduct provides a set of values that describe the types of conduct Councillors should demonstrate to ensure their compliance with the local government principles.
 These values are listed below:

 - 1. In making decisions in the public interest, Councillors will: - make decisions in open council meetings - properly inform relevant personnel of all relevant information - make decisions in accordance with law and policy - commit to exercising proper diligence, care and attention. - 2.
-To ensure the effective and economical delivery of services, Councillors will: - manage Council resources effectively, efficiently and economically - foster a culture of excellence in service delivery. - 3.
+To ensure the effective and economical delivery of services, Councillors will: - manage council resources effectively, efficiently and economically - foster a culture of excellence in service delivery. - 3.
 In representing and meaningfully engaging with the community, Councillors will: - show respect to all persons - clearly and accurately explain Council's decisions - accept and value differences of opinion. - 4.
 In exercising good governance, Councillors are committed to: - the development of open and transparent processes and procedures - keeping clear, concise and accessible records of decisions. - 5.
-To meet the community's expectations for high level leadership, Councillors will: - be committed to the highest ethical standards - uphold the system of Local Government and relevant laws applicable.
+To meet the community's expectations for high level leadership, Councillors will: - be committed to the highest ethical standards - uphold the system of local government and relevant laws applicable.